SharkSnack/shiren-2/content/dungeons/road-to-the-end.md

 Kengo (11\~12F) can fling your equipped shield away, sending it behind you.<br/>Fight with your back against a wall, or unequip your shield beforehand.<br/>If you have a Possession Staff, level up a Kengo into an Iai or Shihan<br/>and take control of it to collect weapons, shields, and bracelets.

-If you find a Monster House, try to clear it out for items.<br/>However, Special Monster Houses can appear starting on 12F,<br/>so avoid Power Houses (Porkton) and Ghost Houses (Typhoon)<br/>if you're not confident.
+If you find a Monster House, try to clear it out for items.<br/>However, Special Monster Houses can appear starting on 12F,<br/>so avoid Power Houses (Porkon) and Ghost Houses (Typhoon)<br/>if you're not confident.

 ### 13-15F